Mary Miller (politician): 2022

 In May 2022, the Washington Examiner criticized Miller for employing Bradley Graven, "a man convicted of soliciting sex with a minor, to assist with her re-election campaign."
 Graven was also seen driving Miller around, raised money for her campaign, and was reportedly responsible for collecting over half the signatures needed to qualify her for the ballot.

 After the 2020 redrawing of the Illinois electoral map, Miller won the June 2022 Republican primary by approximately 14 points against fellow incumbent Rodney Davis, whose more moderate views became a liability in the newly redrawn 15th district.
 Miller had also been endorsed by Donald Trump; Davis had supported the ultimately unsuccessful formation of a January 6 commission in May 2021.
 Redistricting left her home in Oakland just outside the district.
 Members of the House are required only to live in the state they represent.

+2024

+Miller won the Republican primary election unopposed.
+She also won the general election unopposed, as there were no Democratic, independent, or third-party candidates.

 Tenure

 On January 6, 2021, when Congress met to formally count the votes of the Electoral College and certify the results of the 2020 presidential election, Miller was one of the members of the House of Representatives who objected to the votes of Arizona and Pennsylvania.

+In June 2025, Miller spoke out against a Sikh granthi leading the House of Representatives' daily prayer.
+Initially misidentifying the granthi as Muslim, Miller posted on X that it was "deeply troubling that a Muslim was allowed to lead prayer in the House of Representatives this morning.
+This should have never been allowed to happen.
+America was founded as a Christian nation, and I believe our government should reflect that truth, not drift further from it."
+Miller subsequently corrected her post to identify the granthi as Sikh before deleting the post altogether.